Monday, February 3, 2014

 Huh?

 But on the other hand, strictly speaking, Fabio is not exactly our main protagonist here.
-This honor rather goes to the city of Marseilles.
-Author seems to be obsessed with this melting pot of cultures and writes about its (mostly) miserable inhabitants with lots of respect and affection.
-Which is great but what bothered me was this relentless naming of every single fucking street where our hero happens to be.
-Must be really cool reading this if you know the city but for me it was just one more distraction.
+This honour rather goes to the city of Marseille.
+The author is obsessed with this melting pot of cultures and writes about its (mostly) miserable inhabitants with lots of respect and affection.
+Which is great, but what bothered me was this relentless naming of every single fucking street where our hero happens to be.
+It must be really cool reading this if you know the city, but for me, it was just one more distraction.

-But in spite of everything, it's original stuff.
+But despite everything, it's original stuff.
 Passionate.
 And I bought the second one of the trilogy even before finishing this one.

 4/5